ChangePool/cardano-improvement-proposals/decentralization/README.md

 ---
 CIP: CIP-y
-Title: Creating a Parameter to Limit the Maximum Number of Delegators to Stake Pools and DReps
+Title: Creating a Parameter to Limit the Maximum Number of Delegators to Each Stake Pool and DRep
 Category: Consensus
 Status: Draft
 Authors: